 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after degree completion, most graduates with a master’s degree in the broader category “Behavioural science” were in employment or in further study.
-Some were overseas, and almost no one was receiving a benefit.
-The median salary was $55,000 two years after qualification completion.
+Three years after degree completion, most graduates with a master’s degree in the broader category “Behavioural science” were in employment, overseas, or in further study.
+The median salary was $57,000 three years after qualification completion.

 Demand for psychologists is greater than the current supply, particularly in clinical and educational psychology.
 These two specialisations appear on Immigration New Zealand's long-term skill shortage list.
 If a job appears on the list, it means the government is actively encouraging skilled people in these jobs to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 The number of online job vacancies for psychologists has been fairly steady for several years.
 The number of ads was about 50% higher in December 2017 than in December 2011.

 Source: Ministry of Business, Innovation & Employment

 Counsellor and psychologist vacancies are advertised through public media such as the Trade Me Jobs, Seek, and Kiwi Health Jobs websites.

 Psychologists can move into, amongst other areas, research, teaching, policy development, clinical work, advisory and management roles.
 Some psychologists go into private practice after some years in the government sector.